EvolOsEIP/mobileApp/mobile_app/BTP.md

 - **Expected Outcome:**
   - Form collects personal and technical data.
   - User level is calculated based on answers.
-  - User is attributed appropriate level. (e.g, if you don't know anything you will have "aventurier" role or "explorateur" if you know all).
+  - User is attributed appropriate level. (e.g, if you don't know anything you will have "éclaireur" role or "conquérant" if you know all).

 ### **Scenario 7: Feedback Form**